tidge101/Game-of-Life/README.txt

 Other notes:
 My solution consists of a Grid class and a main function.

+To compile: Simply type make in command line

 When file output is specified, output is written to dillontidgewell.out